Janani writing on March 08 2016:

 Two, every time we have a sensory input, our brain reacts in a certain way.
 It produces a signal and/or chemical and it is this series of reactions that keeps us healthy and well, us!

 Three, there is absolutely no way that one can provide even a fragment of the number of sensory experiences one has in the wild, indoors.
-The ones that we do have are in excess!
+The sensory stimuli that we do have are in excess!

-But, if you want our help starting off something in your area, in your neighbourhood, start small.
+If you want our help starting off something in your area, in your neighbourhood, start small.
 Take our free online course.
-It is a three-step intro to connecting anyone to plants. and will work anywhere in the world.
+It is a three-step intro to connecting anyone to nature. and will work anywhere in the world.

-Go here to know how you can be a part of this.
+Go here to get in touch with us for more ways to collaborate.
 See you sometime, under a tree, by the side of the river, or maybe just in spirit, in nature together.